lxe/ui.js/npm-jsx_orphaned_brackets_transformer/README.md

 # JSX Orphaned Brackets Transformer

-React 0.13 no longer parses orphaned > and } as text.
+ui.js 0.13 no longer parses orphaned > and } as text.

 Take this example block: